openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

    `function(a=1, b=2)` instead of `function(1, 2)`
 5. Use `from pathlib import Path` for path manipulation instead of `os.path`
 6. Add type hints to functions: [PEP 484](https://www.python.org/dev/peps/pep-0484/)
-7. Add ReST style docstring (see [403](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/notebooks/403-action-recognition-webcam/403-action-recognition-webcam.ipynb) for an example).
+7. Add REST style docstring (see [403](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/notebooks/403-action-recognition-webcam/403-action-recognition-webcam.ipynb) for an example).
 It is not necessary to specify the parameter type in the docstring, since type hints are already added to the function definition.
 8. Do not use global variables in functions: a function should not depend on values that are